 The Western Toilet

-The mecca of toilets in Southeast Asia is the western style toilet.
+The mecca of toilets in Asia is the western style toilet.
 Often found in hotels, hostels, and fancy restaurants, this toilet is the highbrow toilet of society.
 It’s like having a washer and dryer in your apartment in New York City.
 A western style toilet means you’ve arrived.

 But wait, don’t be fooled so quickly.
 Often the western style toilet is not as western as it seems.
 For one, the pipes can’t handle toilet paper.
 This means that locals use what has lovingly been referred to as a “bum gun” to clean themselves.
 Think of a little shower-head that you spray on your who-ha.
 This begs the question of, “How do you dry off?”
 I still don’t know the answer, but will report back when it’s been uncovered.
 In the meantime, most westerners carry their own toilet paper and simply put it in the wastebasket.